cristip73/MCP-email-server/README.md

 IMPORTANT: Set the DEFAULT_ATTACHMENTS_FOLDER to a valid path on your system.

 IMPORTANT: Set the TIME_ZONE to your local timezone in GMT format.
 Eg: GMT+2, GMT-5, etc. Otherwise the date and time of the emails will be off, it is set to GMT+0 by default by Gmail.

+The server will work also without any TIME_ZONE or DEFAULT_ATTACHMENTS_FOLDER, but your timezone will be off and you will not be able to save attachments.

 For Claude Code Editor, you can add the server by running the following command: